ayberkcansever/mercury/README.md

     mercury.getEventBus().register(new SomeMessageEventListener());
 ```

-Now we have a Mercury node which is ready to be a piece of a Mercury cluster and a client can connect to the node through the server socket.
-Mercury **does not** care the protocol you implement, it only delivers the messages.
-So you are free to implement your own messaging protocol.
+Now we have a Mercury node which is ready to be a piece of a Mercury cluster.
+A client can connect to this node through the server socket.
+Mercury **does not** care the messaging protocol you implement, it only delivers the messages. **So you are free to implement your own messaging protocol based on JSON or XML or use XMPP, LEMP.**

 The connected clients must be identified for receiving messages.
 When a client connects to a Mercury node, a random unique id is assigned to this client but it is not identified yet.
 It must prove its identity through the main application.
 The main application can apply a login mechanism or some other mechanisms to identify the client.
 It is up to the main application and the messaging protocol it implements.
 But the important thing is to call **identify** method of the Client class after the successful identification.
 For example, let's say that the client sends a message **id:Alice** for identifying itself after connecting to the socket, our Client will be: